Epilepsy Caused by Tumours or Malformations of Blood Vessels

 Epilepsy Caused by Tumors or Malformations of Blood Vessels

 Epilepsy is the fourth most common neurological disorder.
-It is a seizure disorder characterised by unpredictable seizures or episodes of uncontrolled, involuntary and abnormal movements of body parts over time.
+It is a seizure disorder characterised by unpredictable seizures or episodes of uncontrolled, involuntary, and abnormal movements of body parts over time.
 A person is diagnosed with this disorder if they present with two unprovoked seizures or one unprovoked seizure with the likelihood that more would occur.
-Most people present with more than one type of a seizure and other neurological problems.
-EEG testing, clinical history, family history are similar amongst a group of people.
+Most people present with more than one type of seizure and other neurological problems.
+EEG testing, clinical history, and family history are similar among a group of people.
 Their condition is defined as an epilepsy syndrome.

-Patients with a brain tumor often suffer from seizures that may represent the onset of a symptom or may appear during the course of the disease.
-It might be a sign of brain metastases due to a tumor in other organs.
+Patients with a brain tumour often suffer from seizures that may represent the onset of a symptom or may appear during the course of the disease.
+It might be a sign of brain metastases due to a tumour in other organs.

-Repeated complex partial seizures can cause a non-convulsive epileptic state that may result in confusional state, automatisms or behavioural changes.
+Repeated complex partial seizures can cause a non-convulsive epileptic state that may result in a confusional state, automatisms, or behavioural changes.

-It is challenging to choose epileptic drugs for this type of epilepsy majorly because it is drug resistant and has a strong impact on quality of life.
+It is challenging to choose epileptic drugs for this type of epilepsy mainly because it is drug resistant and has a strong impact on the quality of life.
 Hence, doctors prescribe a customized treatment plan for every patient.

 The plan would generally cover